speakeasy-api/openapi-directory/SDKs/amazonaws.com/models.lex.v2/2020-08-07/go/README.md

 * `DeleteBot` - <p>Deletes all versions of a bot, including the <code>Draft</code> version.
 To delete a specific version, use the <code>DeleteBotVersion</code> operation.</p> <p>When you delete a bot, all of the resources contained in the bot are also deleted.
 Deleting a bot removes all locales, intents, slot, and slot types defined for the bot.</p> <p>If a bot has an alias, the <code>DeleteBot</code> operation returns a <code>ResourceInUseException</code> exception.
 If you want to delete the bot and the alias, set the <code>skipResourceInUseCheck</code> parameter to <code>true</code>.</p>
 * `DeleteBotAlias` - Deletes the specified bot alias.
 * `DeleteBotLocale` - <p>Removes a locale from a bot.</p> <p>When you delete a locale, all intents, slots, and slot types defined for the locale are also deleted.</p>
 * `DeleteBotVersion` - Deletes a specific version of a bot.
-To delete all version of a bot, use the <a>DeleteBot</a> operation.
+To delete all versions of a bot, use the <a href="https://docs.aws.amazon.com/lexv2/latest/APIReference/API_DeleteBot.html">DeleteBot</a> operation.
+* `DeleteCustomVocabulary` - Removes a custom vocabulary from the specified locale in the specified bot.
 * `DeleteExport` - Removes a previous export and the associated files stored in an S3 bucket.
 * `DeleteImport` - Removes a previous import and the associated file stored in an S3 bucket.
 * `DeleteIntent` - <p>Removes the specified intent.</p> <p>Deleting an intent also deletes the slots associated with the intent.</p>